CWDoherty/Baseball/README.md

 ###baseballdb.sql
   >The database that hold our twitter, baseball player and baseball team data.
 So far only the Player and Team tables have been filled and the account table is incomplete.

+###lahman.sql
+  >Lahman's baseball database which is a source of most of our player data.

+###player_stats.py
+  >A script that query's Lahman's database to pull player stats from the database.
+Will be updated to manipulate data and insert into our database, baseballdb.sql.